Pot Roast Brisket

 This provides very good leftovers for a hash, or is excellent in sandwiches, or simply cold, thinly sliced.
 You can salt the brisket yourself for 5 days in a brine or if you don’t want to make it yourself, you can buy corned brisket from the butcher.

-2 carrots, peeled and chopped
+- 2 carrots peeled and chopped

-3 onions, peeled and chopped
+- 3 onions peeled and chopped

-2 leeks cleaned, trimmed and chopped
+- 2 leeks cleaned, trimmed and chopped

-2 whole heads of garlic, skin on
+- 2 heads garlic skin on

-a bundle of fresh herbs tied together
+- 1 bundle fresh herbs tied together

-10 black peppercorns
+- 10 black peppercorns

-4 1/2 pound piece of brisket of beef
+- 4 1/2 pound piece of brisket of beef

-1 quart unsalted chicken stock
+- 1 quart unsalted chicken stock

-2 cups red wine
+- 2 cups red wine

 - Cover with aluminum foil.
 Put into a medium 350º oven for 3 hours, until thoroughly giving but no collapsing (keep an eye on it; do not let it cook too fast, and turn the oven down if this is the case).

-Then slice and eat it, ladling a little of the juice over the meat (keep the remaining juice, which makes a very good base for soup).
+- Then slice and eat it, ladling a little of the juice over the meat (keep the remaining juice, which makes a very good base for soup).
 Serve with horseradish sauce.